Activedock 1 1 7

 - #664 Fix lookup of period functions in

-- #649 Fix system timezone memoization
+as.period - #649 Fix system timezone memoization

 BUG FIXES